lsd-rs/lsd/README.md

 This project is heavily inspired by the super [colorls](https://github.com/athityakumar/colorls) project but with some little differences.
 For example it is written in rust and not in ruby which makes it much faster.

+`lsd` will try to display the UTF-8 chars in file name, A `U+FFFD REPLACEMENT CHARACTER`(�) is used to replace the invalid UTF-8 code.

 ## Screenshot

 ![image](https://raw.githubusercontent.com/Peltoche/lsd/assets/screen_lsd.png)